 There are several methods that can help manage the disease once an individual is diagnosed.
 Pain, stiffness, and swelling can be managed with medication and therapy.
 Other factors, such as maintaining (or reaching) a healthy weight and getting enough exercise, can also help manage osteoarthritis symptoms while improving joint mobility and flexibility.
 Primarily, the doctors at Rochester Regional Health will work individually with patients to create unique care plans that address each person's particular form of osteoarthritis, which could include, but are not limited, to the following:

-These drugs - available both over the counter and by prescription - reduce swelling caused by inflammation.
+These drugs - available both over the counter and by prescription - reduce swelling caused by inflammation and thus improve pain control as a result.
 Arguably they are the most commonly used drugs to treat osteoarthritis symptoms; however they must be used with caution.
 While they reduce inflammation, NSAIDs do nothing to slow or alter the disease and side effects could include gastrointestinal distress, allergic reactions, and in some prescription drug cases, contribute to possible birth defects.

 Common Over the Counter NSAIDs: Naproxen (Aleve, Midol), Ibuprofen (Advil, Motrin), and others.